thumperware/terraform/README.md

 1. terraform
 2. vault
 3. infrastructure
-    * comment out the istio and nats and let gke and other being created.
+4. istio
+5. nats
-4. any services under wms, etc. in any order you like.
+6. any services under wms, etc. in any order you like.